MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 track7_link: https://sounds.mailta.pe/XXX/track7.mp3
 episode_URL: https://mailta.pe/598/Joshua-Idehen/
 ---
-MailTape is full of joy to welcome musician, spoken-word artist, and dear guest Joshua Idehen this morning :) Based in Stockholm, he gifts us today with a Sunday selection crafted with care -- just the right mix to start the day with some dancing ;) Each of Idehen's sorties brim with their own special momentum, woven with poems tracing scenes at once ready to make you laugh and then hold your breath.
+MailTape is full of joy to welcome musician, spoken-word artist, and dear guest Joshua Idehen this morning !
+Based in Stockholm, he gifts us today with a Sunday selection crafted with care -- just the right mix to start the day with some dancing ;)

+Joshua Idehen joins us at the start of his tour and just ahead of his upcoming album, I know you’re hurting, everyone is hurting, everyone is trying, you have got to try.
+We are delighted to welcome him to MailTape following the release of his latest sortie, It Always Was.
+His discography is a veritable joy to discover, each of Idehen's sorties brim with their own special momentum; worlds woven by his poems, which trace scenes at once ready to make you laugh and touch your breath, holding it suspended.

 # Guest's selection